 In 2002 John relocated to Australia and has performed with artists such as Michelle Shocked, Joe Camilleri, Lucy Durack, Lucky Oceans & Friends, Blanche DuBois, The Zydecats, Matt Taylor, Rachel Claudio, Troy Roberts, The Paperdolls, Ryan Webb, Gerard Maunick, Mia Milan, Rose Parker, Rachael Beck & Todd McKenney, Alfredo Malabello, Chelsea Basham, Eugene ‘Hideaway’ Bridges’ and Ash Grunwald.
 He has also contributed to over 100 albums / EP’s with producers Rob Agostini, Anthony Cormican, Roy Martinez and Luke Steele (Empire of the Sun).

-Since becoming an Australian Citizen in 2007, John continues to develop his Drum School and has written three educational books The Working Drummer (2013), Beats & Pieces (2014) and The Junior Drummer’s Bible (2018), all published by the German company AMA Verlag.
+Since becoming an Australian Citizen in 2007, John continues to develop his Drum School and has written three educational books The Working Drummer (2013), Beats & Pieces (2014) and the award winning Junior Drummer’s Bible (2018), all published by the German company AMA Verlag.

 In 2019, John and UK keyboard player / composer Stuart Collingwood released the Jazz / Funk album ‘Beep Bap Bop’.